 Businesses have relied on bank loans, and other bank-based finance options, for as long as banks have been around.
 In fact, a bank loan or business credit card is often the first option that comes to mind when seeking finance.

-* Banks have advisors that can sit with you to discuss your business needs and the most appropriate source of funding.
-They also offer more options than many other types of small business finance corporation.
+- Banks have advisors that can sit with you to discuss your business needs and the most appropriate Sources of credit finance They also offer more options than many other types of small business finance.

-* If your bank has provided a business loan, repayments will be expected to be made on time every month.
+- If your bank has provided a business loan, repayments will be made on time every month.
 If you fall behind, you risk your credit score being affected.
 Damaging your credit score will affect finance approval in future.

 Types of products offered: